arc80/plywood/repos/plywood/docs/QuickStart/BuildDocs.md

 <% title "Building the Documentation" %>

-Building Plywood's documentation on your local machine is a good way to familiarize yourself with Plywood's workflow.

-First, make sure you've built [PlyTool](PlyTool) using the steps described in [Quick Start](QuickStart).

-To build and view the documentation, you must perform two steps:
+Building Plywood's documentation is similar to building and running the [Hello World](HelloWorld) sample, except that it involves two steps:

 1. Build and run the WebCooker, which generates data files needed by the WebServer.
 2. Build and run the WebServer.

+Additionally, building the WebCooker requires choosing an [extern provider](KeyConcepts#extern-providers), which helps demonstrate how Plywood works with third-party libraries.

+Before you proceed, make sure you've built [PlyTool](PlyTool) using the steps described in [Quick Start](QuickStart).

 ## 1. Build and run the WebCooker

-The WebCooker is an application written using Plywood.
-You must build and run it using the `plytool` (or `plytool.exe` on Windows) executable located in your workspace root.

-The following commands assume that the current directory is the workspace root.
+First, open a command shell and run the following command from the [workspace root](KeyConcepts#workspaces).
 If you're running on Linux or macOS, replace `plytool` with `./plytool` instead.
 (It doesn't really matter what the current directory is as long as your command shell finds the `plytool` executable.)

-First, create a [build folder](KeyConcepts#build-folders) named `WebCooker` by running the following command:

-    $ plytool folder create WebCooker

-The new build folder is located at `data/build/WebCooker` relative to the workspace root.
-This build folder becomes the current build folder, which means that subsequent PlyTool commands will act on it.

-Add the `WebCooker` target to that build folder:

-    $ plytool target add WebCooker
+    $ plytool run --auto WebCooker

-Next, run `plytool generate` to attempt to generate a build system in that folder.
 You should see output similar to the following:

-    $ plytool generate
-    Initializing repo registry...
+    Created build folder 'WebCooker' with root target 'WebCooker' at: C:\Jeff\plywood\data\build\WebCooker\
     Can't generate build system in folder 'WebCooker' because extern 'libsass' is not selected.
     1 compatible provider is available:
         libsass.prebuilt (not installed)

-The command failed because we haven't told PlyTool where to get [LibSass](https://sass-lang.com/libsass).
-Run the `plytool extern select --install` command using the name of the [provider](KeyConcepts#extern-providers) suggested in the output.
+This command created a new [build folder](KeyConcepts#build-folders) `WebCooker` and added the [root target](KeyConcepts#targets) `WebCooker` to that folder.
+However, it fails after that because we haven't told PlyTool where to get [LibSass](https://sass-lang.com/libsass).

+To solve this problem, run the `plytool extern select --install` command using the name of the [provider](KeyConcepts#extern-providers) suggested in the previous output.
 On Windows, it will be `libsass.prebuilt`; on Debian/Ubuntu Linux, it will be `libsass.apt`; and on macOS, where [MacPorts](https://www.macports.org/) is currently needed, it'll be `libsass.macports`.
 New providers can be added in the future to support additional package managers or installation methods.

     $ plytool extern select --install libsass.prebuilt

+<% note In the future, PlyTool will have a mechanism to automatically select and install appropriate extern providers for your system, so the above step will be performed automatically. %>

-Now run `plytool generate` again.
-This time, it should succeed:
+Now run `plytool run --auto WebCooker` again.
+It will re-use the existing build folder, and this time it should successfully generate, build and run the WebCooker:

-    $ plytool generate
+    $ plytool run --auto WebCooker

-The build system is now located in the `data/build/WebCooker/build` directory relative to the workspace root.
-Open the project files in your IDE (such as Visual Studio or Xcode), then build and run it yourself.
+    Generating build system for 'WebCooker'...
+    Successfully generated build system in folder 'WebCooker'.
+    Building Debug configuration of 'WebCooker'...
+      ...
+      Main.cpp
+      WebCooker.vcxproj -> C:\Jeff\plywood\data\build\WebCooker\build\Debug\WebCooker.exe
+    Running 'C:\Jeff\plywood\data\build\WebCooker\build\Debug\WebCooker.exe'...

 Once the WebCooker finishes running, there will be a bunch of data files in the `data/docsite` directory relative to your workspace root.
 These are the data files required by the WebServer.

 ## 2. Build and run the WebServer

-The WebServer is another application written using Plywood.
-Building and running the WebServer is similar to building and running the WebCooker, except that you'll instantiate the `WebServer` target in a build folder named `WebServer`, and no third-party libraries are required:

-    $ plytool folder create WebServer
+Next, build and run the WebServer using the following command.
+Note that this time, we specify `--add` instead of `--auto`.
+The `--add` option makes PlyTool re-use the same build folder; `WebServer` is simply added an additional target.
+(We could use `--auto` here, in which case PlyTool will create a separate build folder, but `--add` is quicker because several required modules are already built in the existing folder.)

-    $ plytool target add WebServer
+    $ plytool run --add WebServer
-    $ plytool generate

-Once the above commands have completed, another build system will be located in the `data/build/WebServer/build` directory relative to the workspace root.
-Open the project files in your IDE (such as Visual Studio or Xcode), then build and run it yourself.
+    Added target 'WebServer' to folder 'WebCooker'.
+    Generating build system for 'WebCooker'...
+    Successfully generated build system in folder 'WebCooker'.
+    Building Debug configuration of 'WebServer'...
+      ...
+      WebServer.vcxproj -> C:\Jeff\plywood\data\build\WebCooker\build\Debug\WebServer.exe
+    Running 'C:\Jeff\plywood\data\build\WebCooker\build\Debug\WebServer.exe'...
+    Serving from C:\Jeff\plywood\data\docsite on port 8080

 While the WebServer is still running, navigate to the following URL in your web browser: [http://127.0.0.1:8080](http://127.0.0.1:8080)

 If everything went well, you'll be greeted with the Plywood documentation running on your local machine!

+If you chose **Visual Studio** or **Xcode** as your generator in [Quick Start](QuickStart), you may now find the generated project files (such as a Visual Studio `.sln` or Xcode `.xcodeproj`) in the `data/build/WebCooker/build` (or similar) relative to the workspace root.

+You can also open the project files automatically in your IDE from the PlyTool command line:

+    $ plytool open